University of Wyoming: Student life

 The university's Campus Sustainability Committee (CSC) advises all departments and programs on sustainability matters and oversees the university's efforts and progress toward reducing its carbon footprint.
 All new campus buildings are required to meet LEED silver certification of the U.S. Green Building Council.
 UW president Tom Buchanan signed the American College & University Presidents Climate Commitment in 2007.
 For their advances on university sustainability, UW scored a "C" on the College Sustainability Report Card of the Sustainable Endowments Institute.

 Nearly all fraternities and sororities are located on campus in private or university-owned houses.

 The Outdoor Program offers many activities for outdoor enthusiasts.
 The program was established in 1997.
 Students go on single, multiday, and week-long excursions like rock climbing, white water rafting, ice climbing, snowshoeing, backcountry skiing, and mountain biking.

+Owen Wister Review

+The Owen Wister Review is the university's annual art and literature magazine produced through the Student Media department, which publishes creative non-fiction, poetry, fiction, and art.
+The editorial staff is made up entirely of undergraduate and graduate students.
+The journal was established in 1978 and named for Owen Wister, who set the first modern western novel, The Virginian, not far from Laramie, in the town of Medicine Bow.
+In 2008 and again in 2009, the magazine was awarded a Magazine Pacemaker Award by the Associated College Press.